Satisfactory Academic Progress

 - This disqualification status is communicated to the student in writing by the NDNU Office of Financial Aid.

-- The disqualified student considers whether to appeal the SAP disqualification
+- The disqualified student considers whether to appeal the SAP disqualification if the student has not previously appealed.

 If the student decides to appeal, the appeal process consists of these steps:

-- Student submits a letter of appeal to the Financial Aid SAP Appeal Committee
+- Student submits a letter of appeal to the Financial Aid SAP Appeal Committee explaining the circumstances which led to the failure to achieve SAP and how the student’s academic performance will improve in the future.

 - The Committee reviews the student’s appeal and renders one of the following decisions:

-- Deny — the student’s disqualification status remains with no further opportunity for appeal
+- Deny – the student’s disqualification status remains with no further opportunity for appeal.

 - Hold – the student will receive a letter stating that the student’s appeal requires further documentation to render a decision.
 Once the student has submitted the required documentation, the student’s appeal will be reviewed by the Committee and a decision will be rendered.